What insurance does UAB accept?

 There are many programs that may help you pay your hospital bill, if you qualify.
 To find if there is a program that is right for you, the admissions coordinator will talk with you about your income and needs.

 Emergency Room Charges:

 When you come to UAB Medicine Emergency Department, you will be sent to an area called “triage.”
 In triage, a nurse will talk to you and examine you to decide what medical care you may need.
 You will receive a bill for being seen in triage.

 Next, you will sign in to be seen in the Emergency Department (ED).
 You will need to show two pieces of identification.
 You will be asked for information like your name, address, and insurance.
 A doctor will see you and decide whether you need to stay in the hospital or can be treated and sent home.
 If you stay in the hospital, all costs for your ED visit will be added to your hospital bill.
 If you are sent home, you will be sent a bill for ED services.
 A separate bill will be sent for the ED physician charges.

 Billing and Insurance for The Kirklin Clinic of UAB Hospital

 The Kirklin Clinic of UAB Hospital accepts most forms of insurance; however, check with us to make sure that your particular coverage is approved.
-When you visit, please bring the proper insurance identification cards so that we can submit your claims to your insurance company.
-If you are required to file personally for your company's insurance, we will provide you with all necessary forms to file your own claim.
+When you visit, please bring the proper insurance identification cards, so that we can submit your claims to your insurance company.
+If you are required to file personally for your company’s insurance, we will provide you with all necessary forms to file your own claim.
 When your visit is completed, you will be expected to pay any charges that will not be reimbursed by insurance (e.g. co-payments and deductibles), unless you have made prior arrangements with one of our financial counselors.
-Because your insurance coverage is a contract between you and your insurance company, it is your responsibility to obtain any physician referral precertification that your insurance company requires in order for your visit to be covered.
+Because your insurance coverage is a contract between you and your insurance company, it is your responsibility to obtain any physician referral precertification that your insurance company requires for your visit to be covered.